What is WACC?

 The key point here is that you should not use the book value of a company’s equity value, as this method tends to grossly underestimate the company’s true equity value, and will exaggerate the debt proportion relative to equity.

-Most of the time, you can use the book value of debt from the company’s latest balance sheet as an approximation for market value of debt.
-That’s because unlike equity, the market value of debt usually doesn’t deviate too far from the book value1.
+Most of the time, you can use the book value of debt from the company’s latest balance sheet as an approximation for the market value of debt.
+That’s because, unlike equity, the market value of debt usually doesn’t deviate too far from the book value.